Music Industry Major

 Auditions are not a requirement for acceptance into the Music Industry program.
 However, prospective music industry majors who wish to have their talent considered during the admissions process may submit a special talent application as a supplement to the regular application.

-SUNY Oneonta is one of 38 colleges and universities in the United States, England and Spain featured in Billboard magazine’s 2022 list of “Top Music Business Schools.”
+SUNY Oneonta is one of 42 colleges and universities in the United States, England and Spain featured in Billboard magazine’s 2024 list of “Top Music Business Schools,” which recognizes programs whose graduates ""will be solidly positioned to pursue careers in an increasingly complex music industry."
+Billboard has included Oneonta on the list for the fifth consecutive year.

 Loading...